Yousef3li1/Tazkarti-Concert-Ticket-Booking-System-./README.md

 - **Parties:** Can be booked by multiple users and categorized by genre, language, and release date.
 - **Booking:** Stores information about the user, booking ID, and related confirmations.

----

-## 📦 **Future Improvements**
-- Implement a mobile application version of the system for iOS and Android.
-- Add advanced analytics to help admins track the most popular events and user preferences.
-- Integrate secure payment gateways for online ticket payments.